catherinealvarado/insight-coding-challenge/README.md

 2. Users who signed up to PayMo with a debit card could get a warning when they are about to run out of money to make payments.

-##Dealing with a massive dataset that don't not fit into memory:
+##Dealing with a massive dataset that does not fit into memory:
 If I was given a massive dataset that needed to become a graph and did not fit into my computer's memory, then I would use Spark GraphX.
 Spark would divide my graph among multiple computers in a cluster of computers and store my data into each computer's memory (RAM), thereby making it easier to learn from and access my graph.

-With GraphX I can efficiently deal with a massive data set and use graph algorithms to learn from my data.
 Since GraphX is an in-memory processing system and Spark expects a distributed storage, then I would use S3 to store my graph in distributed storage.

+With Spark GraphX I can efficiently deal with a massive data set and use graph algorithms to learn from and work with my data.